Active Substance: brentuximab vedotin

 The effects of Adcetris were first tested in experimental models before being studied in humans.

-In Hodgkin lymphoma, Adcetris has been studied in one main study in 102 patients with CD30-positive HL, who had previously received an autologous stem cell transplant and whose cancer had come back or had not responded to previous treatment.
+In HL, Adcetris has been studied in one main study in 102 patients with CD30-positive HL, who had previously received an autologous stem cell transplant and whose cancer had come back or had not responded to previous treatment.
 In addition, the company provided data on 40 patients with CD30-positive HL, whose cancer had come back or had not responded to at least two prior therapies and who are not eligible for autologous stem cell transplant or multi-agent chemotherapy.
+Adcetris was also compared with placebo (a dummy treatment) in 329 patients with CD30-positive HL who had received an autologous stem cell transplant and who were at increased risk of their cancer progressing or coming back.

 In sALCL, Adcetris has been studied in one main study in 58 sALCL patients whose cancer had come back or had not responded to treatment.

-In both studies the main measure of effectiveness was the percentage of patients who responded completely or partially to treatment.
+In the first HL study, and in the sALCL study, both involving patients whose disease had already come back or not responded, the main measure of effectiveness was the percentage of patients who responded completely or partially to treatment.
 Response to treatment was assessed using body scans and patients’ clinical data.
 A complete response is when a patient has no signs of the cancer.
+In the second HL study (in patients with HL at increased risk of progressing or coming back), the main measure of effectiveness was how long patients lived without their disease getting worse.

 What benefit has Adcetris shown during the studies?

-In the study in HL, 75% of patients (76 out of 102) responded partially or completely to treatment.
+In the first study in HL, 75% of patients (76 out of 102) responded partially or completely to treatment.
 A complete response was observed in 33% of patients (34 out of 102).
 The data on the 40 patients showed that 55% of patients (22 out of 40) responded to treatment.
 For 23% of these patients (9 out of 40) a complete response was observed.
+In the second HL study (in patients with HL at increased risk of coming back), the average length of time patients lived before their disease got worse was around 43 months in those given Adcetris, compared with around 24 months in those given placebo.
+The benefit was sustained after 3 years of follow-up.

 In the sALCL study, 86% of patients (50 out of 58) responded partially or completely to treatment and this response was complete for 59% of them (34 out of 58).